 This has been a whirlwind ride and I’m so grateful – so thank you!

 If you’re interested in being notified about the book when it releases, to hear about its progress, or be the first in line to order the book when it’s in all major online bookstores, sign up here.

-What Seth did is called crowdfunding, an incredibly powerful technique that any author can use to fund his or her book…
+This is crowdfunding.
+And crowdfunding is an incredibly powerful technique that any author can use to fund his or her book…

 In today’s blog post, I’m going to show you how.